 A male cannot have certain hairstyles because it is too “girly.”
 A little boy cannot put a dress on because you want them to grow up in a specific gender role.
 An adolescent, teenage boy cannot wear makeup because he wants to feel beautiful too.

 What does that even mean?
 What does all of this mean?
 I’ll tell you.

 You hate women.
 You hate our makeup, our attire, our broad range of emotions.
 What most do you hate?
-Women stepping out of their gender roles and men slowly finding their way to step out of their roles too.
+Women stepping out of their gender roles and men slowly finding their way, stepping out of their assigned roles too.

 If you have children or you are planning to have children, could you accept them as them, for who they are, not who they love?

 Do you not want to see your children be happy?
 Why make them feel like they have to hide from you?
 Cause trust me, they will continue being themselves but behind your back.

 If you are sincerely THAT homophobic that you would not be able to love your child if he or she preferred the same gender……

 Please, let the f*cking door hit you on the way out.

 If you are truly homophobic, you are uncomfortable with your own masculinity.
 You are uncomfortable with yourself.
 POINT BLANK.
 NEXT.